-We, the manufacturer, grant lifetime(!) warranty on this lineGrip.
-We will resolve all deficiencies to our discretion free of charge (shipping costs excluded), either by repair, or replacement, provided that the deficiencies are based on workmanship and/or material defects.
-Excluded from this warranty are normal traces of use and wear, in particular, wear of the rubber plates and tether cord (wear parts).
-Please consult the website for details: www.linegrip.com/warranty-service
+The manufacturer grants lifetime(!) warranty on this lineGrip.
+He will resolve all deficiencies to his discretion free of charge (shipping costs are excluded), either by repair, or replacement, provided that the deficiencies are based on workmanship and/or material defects.
+Excluded from this warranty are normal traces of use and wear, in particular, wear of the rubber plates, lanyard, and retainer pin (wear parts).
+Please consult the website for details: www.linegrip.com

-Lifetime free service guarantee: Whenever your lineGrip doesn't perform as expected, you may mail it to the manufacturer to conduct any maintenance necessary for restoring your units functionality to as near as possible factory state.
-If your unit has been used as designated and not been tampered with, you will not be charged any labor costs whatsoever for this service feature, even if your lineGrip works perfectly and you just want to have it serviced and verified.
+Lifetime free service guarantee: Whenever your lineGrip does not perform as expected, you may mail it to the manufacturer to conduct any maintenance necessary for restoring your devices functionality to as near as possible factory state.
+If your device has been used as designated and not been tampered with, you will not be charged any labor costs whatsoever for this service feature, even if your lineGrip works perfectly and you just want to have it serviced and verified.
 The right to charge for return shipping costs and any replaced wear parts, or required spare parts needed for restoration, is reserved.

 Disclaimer of Liability: Warranty is void immediately with improper use!
 Neither the manufacturer, nor the vendor, can be held liable for direct or indirect physical, property, consequential, or collateral damage resulting from the operation of this device.
-By using the lineGrip you agree with these terms!
+By using the lineGrip you agree with these terms.